ruby on rails, guides, cheat sheets, ruby

 How to use Pry

-to any ruby file to start the debugger.
+Add binding.pry to any file to start the debugger.
 For example:

 class Account < ApplicationRecord